TEJASDUTTA/TEJASDUTTA/README.md

 <h1> Hello, folks! 👋 </h1>
 My name is Tejas Dutta and I'm a 3rd year student at Indian Institue of Information Technology, Allahabad.
 You can find me on <a href="https://linkedin.com/in/tejas-dutta-917343200" target="blank">
-    LinkedIn</a>.
+    LinkedIn</a>. .'m a passionate learner who is always willing to learn and work across different technologies and domains.

 I am a 4⭐ coder on <a href="https://www.codechef.com/users/tejd" target="blank">
     Codechef
-  </a> and have solved more than 300 problems on Leetcode.
-I am a full stack web-developer.
+  </a> I am a full stack web-developer.

 ![](https://komarev.com/ghpvc/?username=TEJASDUTTA&color=blue)
 ## &#x1f4c8; GitHub Stats